 The Wonderful Ways Animals Help Kids with Disabilities

 It’s no secret that children are naturally drawn to animals.
-As depicted in thousands of beloved children’s books, cartoons, and movies, the family pet often serves as confidant, playmate, and best friend to the youngest members of the household.
+As depicted in thousands of beloved children’s books, cartoons, and movies, the family pet often serves as a confidant, playmate, and best friend to the youngest members of the household.

 Service and Therapy Animals Help Kids Every Day